Spring Migration in Levy County – 2021

 eBird – Spreading the news

 We immediately shared our findings on eBird, which attracted the attention of other birders at the museum the next morning.
-One of them was Eric Haney, a well-known birder from Pinellas County, who was working on a personal project to identify 100 bird species in each of Florida’s 67 counties.
+One of them was Eric Haney, a well-known birder from Pinellas County.
+Eric was working on a personal project to identify 100 bird species in each of Florida’s 67 counties.
 He had already spotted a Cerulean Warbler high in the oak trees.
 Eric is a dedicated birder, but he also takes the time to share his expertise and help others spot birds they may have missed.
 We informed him about the Great Horned Owl and Ruby-throated Hummingbird at Trestle Trail, as well as the Solitary Sandpipers at the Cedar Key Cemetery Boardwalk.

 We continued birding in and around Cedar Key for the remainder of April.
 Nice additions were Veery, Gray-cheeked Thrush, Blackpoll, and Yellow-billed Cuckoo.
 The Gray Kingbirds were back, too.